-Finally, at the bottom of the article, you can find practical information that will help you plan your Monserrat day trip from Barcelona: how to get there, how much time do you need in Montserrat, where to eat and where to stay, best day tours to Monserrat from Barcelona, and more.
+Finally, at the bottom of the article, you can find practical information that will help you plan your Monserrat day trip from Barcelona: how to get there, how much time do you need in Montserrat, where to eat, where to stay, best day tours to Monserrat from Barcelona, and more.
 Take a look!

 Complete guide to visiting Montserrat – OVERVIEW

 Montserrat is a mountain range located about 50km northwest of Barcelona.
 If you look at it from a distance, its shape looks a bit like a handsaw, thus the name Mont Serrat.
 Its literal translation means something like the ‘serrated mountain’ or ‘saw mountain’.